-Note you need to exercise caution here since not all email readers are able to display images.
+Note you need to exercise caution here since not all email readers can display images.
 Also, users can turn them off by default.
 Remember to provide alt information every time.

 Black Friday Email Newsletter by Yoco

-Old-school tricks never get old and establishing a sense of urgency is a proven tactic.
+Old-school tricks never get old, and establishing a sense of urgency is a proven tactic.
 It is used in subject lines and copy.
-For example, you can go for such short phrases in your subject line and headlines as:
+For example, send your email list short phrases in your subject line and headlines as:

 - Limited Time Only